Saudi Visa for US Citizens

 Table of contents

-Saudi visas for US Citizens
+Saudi visa for US Citizens

 American citizens wishing to visit Saudi Arabia for short or long-term purposes, such as employment, business, family visits, pilgrimage, or transit purposes, should apply for the appropriate Saudi visa, prior to their trip to Saudi Arabia.
-Depending on their travel purpose to Saudi Arabia, U.S. citizens can apply for the following Saudi visas:
+Depending on their travel purpose to Saudi Arabia, US citizens can apply for the following Saudi visas:

 Tourist visa